aurvandel/Child_Care_Tracker/README.md

 #### Mon Apr 5, 2021
+- [x] Find js keyboard to use for input
 - [x] Added js keyboard
 - [] Continue testing and troubleshooting production level deployment
 - ~~[] Design and/or print case for wall mountable~~